iansmith/parigot/site/content/en/docs/knowhowitworks.md

 programs call them.

-### Notes
+#### notes
+##### parallelism
 * A service or program is single threaded, but _different_ services can and do run in parallel.
 * We use [futures](https://github.com/iansmith/parigot/blob/master/lib/go/future/doc.go) to deal
 with the single-threadedness.
-Within a service call or the body of a program you must not block.
+Within a service or program you should not block.
+Nor should you bother with locks.
-* Methods in a service need to return in <50ms or it should it return an id that can be "polled" later.
+* Methods in a service need to return in <50ms or it should it return an id that be "polled" later.
 Services that have methods that take too long may be killed by parigot.
+##### WASM
+* Client programs are WASM executable programs
+	* Currently only golang support, but that's not not for long.
+	* No built in support for WASI or WASIX.
+##### ids
+* Numerous built-in types are `<BLAH>Id` like `HostId`,`ServiceId`, etc. These are typed, random, 112 bit values.
+Two 64bit unsigned ints - 2 bytes for typing.
+* There is a tool, `boilerplateid` that can create new types of Ids if you want your own.
+See the [Makefile](https://github.com/iansmith/parigot/blob/master/Makefile) of parigot for examples.